LibrariesHacked/schema-librarydata/docs/events.md

 #### Non-library events

-The definition of library events as being 'facilitated or organised by the library service' is quite broad.
-This means that some library services may include events that others wouldn't.
+The definition of library events as being 'facilitated or organised by the library service' is broad.
+This means library services may include events that others wouldn't.
 For example, reading groups that are largely self-organised, but use library premises and books.
 For now, if the library is collecting data on the events, and counts of attendees, this will left to the discretion of the service.

 ### How the data is updated